 So, what happens to the Bristol Pounds the Council is getting now?

 Many council employees choose to take a part of their wages in Bristol Pounds.
 In doing this, council employees (civil servants and councillors) take on the pledge to spend more of their own money locally.
-Some choose to buy their lunch from an independent café, pay their energy bills or buy their groceries, some decided to buy all their gifts from independent retailers.
+Some choose to buy their lunch from an independent café, pay their energy bills or buy their groceries and some decided to buy all their gifts from independent retailers.
 Watch from 0:56 to hear from Councillor Carla Denyer and then council employee Elaine Ashley:

 But last year, Bristol City Council got even more ambitious.
 They decided to use their Bristol Pounds to choose a local architect firm Alec French for some crucial renovation work on Bristol’s City Hall.
 This kept a significant amount of public money within our local economy, passing on a pledge for Alec French to localise their supply chains too.